i The current Canadian wealth situation

 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act came into effect in 2001.
 It introduced requirements for a compliance regime, record-keeping, client identification and reporting.
 Reporting entities must implement a compliance regime, keep certain records, obtain certain client identification and report suspicious transactions to an independent agency, the FINTRAC.
 Certain other financial transactions, as well as terrorist property, must also be reported.
 Reporting entities include financial institutions, such as banks, trust companies, loan companies, life insurance companies, brokers and agents, securities dealers, accountants and accounting firms carrying out certain transactions, real estate brokers, and certain others.
 The legislation imposes harsh financial and criminal penalties, including imprisonment for failure to report.
 Reporting entities have to send large cash transaction reports to FINTRAC when they receive an amount of C$10,000 or more in cash in the course of a single transaction, and financial entities, money service businesses and casinos have to report incoming and outgoing international electronic funds transfers of C$10,000 or more in a single transaction.

-In December 2017, Canadian Finance Ministers entered into the Agreement to Strengthen Beneficial Ownership Transparency, which included a commitment on the part of the provinces to make legislative changes to require provincially-incorporated corporations to maintain information on beneficial owners.
-In late 2018, Saskatchewan published a discussion paper on this subject, and in May 2019, British Columbia forged ahead with proposed legislation to amend its corporate legislation, which contains similar requirements to those under the new federal legislation.
-The March 2019 Quebec Budget stated its intention to adopt best practices and to begin consultations in 2019 to require all enterprises to obtain information on beneficial owners for disclosure to the publicly accessible Registraire des enterprises du Quebec, and to make it possible to do research on an enterprise using the name and address of a natural person.
+In December 2017, Canadian Finance Ministers entered into the Agreement to Strengthen Beneficial Ownership Transparency, which included a commitment on the part of the provinces to make legislative changes to require provincially incorporated corporations to maintain information on beneficial owners.
+Some of the provinces have forged ahead with legislative changes which contain similar requirements to those under the new federal legislation, including amendments to Manitoba's corporate legislation that came into effect on 8 April 2020, proposed amendments to British Columbia's corporate legislation that were scheduled to come into force on 1 May 2020 but that have been postponed until 1 October 2020 because of the covid-19 pandemic, and proposed amendments to Prince Edward Island's and Saskatchewan's corporate legislation.
+In the autumn of 2019, Quebec began corporate transparency consultations, and in the 2020–2021 budget, the government introduced measures that would require enterprises to obtain information on beneficial owners for disclosure to the publicly accessible Registraire des enterprises du Quebec, and to make it possible to do research on an enterprise using the name and address of a natural person.

-On the real estate front, the Canadian province of British Columbia proposed legislation in April 2019 (the Land Owner Transparency Act) to create a new public registry for beneficial ownership of real estate in the province.
+On the real estate front, British Columbia's Land Owner Transparency Act to create a new public registry for beneficial ownership of real estate in the province received royal assent on 16 May 2019 and will be in force once regulations are passed.
 Corporations, trustees and partners will be required to provide specified information on those who have a beneficial interest in land, a significant interest in a corporation that owns land, or who own an interest in land through a partnership, with certain restrictions.
 The stated intention of the registry is to prevent tax evasion, fraud and money laundering by ending anonymous or hidden ownership of real estate.
 It remains to be seen whether or not this initiative will head east and roll out through other Canadian jurisdictions.
 In Quebec, in February 2019, a regulation was published that aimed at identifying non-resident purchasers of residential property.
 There is speculation that this is the first step to a tax on non-residents, as presently exists in certain designated areas of British Columbia and Ontario.
 In Ontario, since May 2017, additional disclosure has been required in making a real estate transfer pursuant to the Land Transfer Act, which includes disclosure of the beneficial ownership of the transferred property; however, this information is not publicly available.

-1 Margaret O'Sullivan is managing partner of O'Sullivan Estate Lawyers LLP.
+1 Margaret O'Sullivan is managing partner of and Marly Peikes is an associate lawyer at O'Sullivan Estate Lawyers LLP.

 2 Fundy Settlement v.
 Canada, 2012 SCC 14, 1 SCR 520.